gluppler/S-NES-BOY/docs/README.md

-# NES Programming Knowledge Base - Documentation
+# S-NES Documentation

-A comprehensive, hardware-accurate guide to NES programming, from fundamentals to advanced patterns.
+A comprehensive, hardware-accurate guide to NES, SNES, and Famicom programming, from fundamentals to advanced patterns.

+## Overview

+This documentation is part of **S-NES**, a codebase dedicated to learning and development of Nintendo Entertainment System (NES), Super Nintendo Entertainment System (SNES), and Famicom systems and programming.

 ## Structure